Luis Garcia Player Props: Nationals vs. Rays

 - Garcia hit .275 with 23 doubles, two triples, seven home runs and 12 walks.

-- Including the 93 games he played in last season, he homered in seven of them (7.5%), homering in 1.9% of his trips to the plate.
+- He hit a long ball in seven games a year ago (out of 93 opportunities, 7.5%), going deep in 1.9% of his plate appearances.

-- Garcia picked up an RBI in 34.4% of his games last season (32 of 93), with more than one RBI in seven of those games (7.5%).
-He had three or more RBIs in three games.
+- In 34.4% of his games a year ago (32 of 93), Garcia drove in a run.
+In seven of those games (7.5%) he recorded two or more RBIs, and he had three or more in three contests.

-- He scored in 25 of 93 games last year, with multiple runs in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.